matengm1/CS175-Project/docs/status.md

 Project Summary: Since things may have changed since proposal (even if they haven’t), write a short paragraph summarizing the goals of the project (updated/improved version from the proposal).

+We will be training an algorithm that, given an input sound file, will output a configuration of noteblocks in Minecraft that would best recreate the given sound.
+The sound files are expected to be shorter < 1 second in length.
+Therefore, this project will favor mimicing short sound bites.
+This program could be used to transcribe recordings of music through Minecraft audio, and if extended, could even do so for existing instruments.

 Approach: Give a detailed description of your approach, in a few paragraphs.
 You should summarize the main algorithm you are using, such as by writing out the update equation (even if it is off-the-shelf).
 You should also give details about the approach as it applies to your scenario.
 For example, if you are using